gurgenyegoryan/crypto-news/FIX_HTTPS_MIXED_CONTENT.md

 The fix is simple:
 1. Set `NEXT_PUBLIC_API_URL=https://your-api-domain.com` in `.env`
-2. Rebuild web container: `docker-compose up -d --build web`
+2. Rebuild web container: `docker compose up -d --build web`
 3. Ensure API is accessible via HTTPS

 That's it!
 The mixed content error will be resolved.